navindur/Bus-Transport-Management-System/README.md

 * **Educational institutions:** Manage transportation for students and staff, potentially with additional features like student tracking.
 * **Other organizations:** Any organization that utilizes a fleet of buses for transportation management.

-**Current Stage of Development:**
+## Current Stage of Development

-* All the functions are working.
-But needed further development.
+* All the functions are working, but further development is needed.
 * Need to implement data validations for some parts as well as proper exception handling.
 * Database is not normalized.

-**Installation Guidelines:**

-Prerequisites:
+## Installation Guidelines

+### Prerequisites

-* Java Development Kit (JDK): Make sure you have the Java Development Kit (JDK) installed on your system.
+* **Java Development Kit (JDK):** Make sure you have the Java Development Kit (JDK) installed on your system.
-* Integrated Development Environment (IDE): While you can work on Java projects with a simple text editor, using an IDE is highly recommended.
+* **Integrated Development Environment (IDE):** While you can work on Java projects with a simple text editor, using an IDE is highly recommended.
 Popular options include:
+  * NetBeans
   * IntelliJ IDEA
   * Eclipse
-	* NetBeans

-Installation Steps:
+### Installation Steps

 1. Clone or download the project.
 2. Open the project in your IDE.
-3. Setup the database.
+3. Setup the database:
-   * Open 'Busmanagement.sql' file in the project folder.
+   * Open the `Busmanagement.sql` file in the project folder.
    * Execute it.
-4. Open 'DatabaseConnection.java' file using the IDE.
+4. Open the `DatabaseConnection.java` file using the IDE.
-5. Change your database url, username and password.
+5. Change your database URL, username, and password.
-6. Run the project
+6. Run the project:
-	* Owner username: dulmi	password: password
+   * Owner username: `dulmi` password: `password`
-	* Employee and Customer passwords are stored in 'Employee' and 'Customer' tables.
+   * Employee and Customer passwords are stored in the `Employee` and `Customer` tables.

-**Disclaimer:**
+## Figma Design

+You can view the UI design for this project on [Figma](https://bit.ly/bus-management-sys-ui).

+## Disclaimer

 * This project is for educational purposes only and may not be suitable for commercial use without further development and testing.